David Rabago, MD

 Research interests

-His work suggests that saline nasal irrigation, originally from the Ayurvedic medical tradition, relieves sinus symptoms and may prevent progression of upper respiratory disease, limiting the need for antibiotics in many cases.
-Current work in this area includes assessment of saline nasal irrigation for acute sinusitis.
+Regarding upper respiration illness, his work suggests that saline nasal irrigation, originally part of the Ayurvedic medical tradition, relieves chronic sinus symptoms and may prevent progression of upper respiratory disease, potentially focusing the use of antibiotics.
+Active roles include Penn State site principal investigator of the PCORI-funded NOSES study, which is assessing therapy for acute sinusitis.

-A second area of research includes the assessment of manual therapies for chronic pain, including a non-opioid injection technique called prolotherapy, a practice that dates from the early 20th century.
-Dr. Rabago's work includes seminal studies of prolotherapy for osteoarthritis of the knee and tennis elbow suggesting both safety and effectiveness.
+A second area of research is the assessment of manual therapies for chronic pain, including a non-opioid injection technique called prolotherapy dating from the early 20th century.
+Dr. Rábago's work includes seminal studies of prolotherapy for knee osteoarthritis and tennis elbow suggesting safety, efficacy, and effectiveness.
 He is an active collaborator with colleagues in the United States and internationally.
-Current work includes clinical trials assessing prolotherapy for low back pain, and investigation of the underlying mechanism of action of prolotherapy.
+Current collaborations include studies assessing prolotherapy for low back pain, ankle laxity, and the underlying mechanism of action of prolotherapy.

 Professional information